On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: The Dirac equation of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr o m spacetime

 Recall that the second assumption implies $g(\eta) > 0$ (naked singularity sector), and the last assumption guarantees essential self adjointness.
 Also, the other parameter is $k$ which is a nonzero integer.
 Lastly, recall that $\gamma$ and $Z_*$ are not independent parameters but are related via $Z_* = -\sqrt{\mc{G}}\gamma$ where $\mc{G}$ is given by \eqref{eq: A}.

-From Theorem \ref{thm: L^2}, we wish to obtain saddles connectors for our system, which is our main result, Theorem \ref{thm: main}, at the end of this section.
-We will follow the strategy first laid out in \cite{KieTah14a} and generalized in \cite{KLTzGKN}; the latter will be our primary reference. \eqref{eq: cpt syst} is a compact dynamical system on the cylinder $\mc{C} = [0,1] \times \mathbb{S}^1$.
-So long as $-1 < \e <1$, the dynamical system $\mc{C}$ satisfies assumptions (a) - (e) in section 3.1 of \cite{KLTzGKN} with $x = \eta$, $y = \Omega$, parameter $\mu = \e$, and fundamental domain $\mc{C}_* = [0,1] \times [-\pi, \pi)$.
+Given Theorem \ref{thm: L^2}, we wish to obtain saddles connectors for our system, which is our main result, Theorem \ref{thm: main}, at the end of this section.
+We will follow the strategy first laid out in \cite{KieTah14a} and generalized in \cite{KLTzGKN}; the latter will be our primary reference.
+Our compact dynamical system on the cylinder $\mc{C} = [0,1] \times \mathbb{S}^1$ is given by